 For confidentiality reasons, I have omitted or obfuscated restricted information.
 All information in this case study is my own and does not necessarily reflect the views of ClassPass.
 While I can't share certain details of the research and deliverables, I can speak to my process and the general project scope.

 ClassPass is fitness subscription service that allows you to book classes at boutique studios and gyms at a discounted rate.
-Pilates and yoga are a lion’s share of the offerings, but ClassPass members can also apply their credits towards countless newfangled experiences, such as AntiGravity Cocooning, indoor surfing, or micronutrient IV drip therapy.
+Pilates and yoga are a lion’s share of the offerings, but ClassPass members can also apply their credits towards countless experiences.

 Since launching in 2013, the company has iterated through different business models in pursuit of healthier margins and long-term sustainability, ultimately landing on a credits-based system with dynamic pricing (think airline pricing).
-ClassPass has partnered with over 8,500 health clubs and fitness studios in 49 cities worldwide.
 In 2018, the company expanded into wellness, on-demand/live streaming classes, and audio workouts.
 Long story short, ClassPass is a big player in a burgeoning fitness space.

 It’s a competitive market

 The fitness app market (and really anything fitness-related) is booming.
-Peloton, FitReserve and ZenRez are just a few companies on the rise.
 To retain and increase membership, ClassPass needs to continually improve and evolve.
 Efficiently solving user needs with well designed digital products is key to their success.